zacharyhorvitz/get-back-to-work/README.md

 # get-back-to-work
-Ollama vlm model watches your screen and gets annoys you if you are distracted.
+Ollama vlm model watches your screen and complains if you are distracted.